alanszlosek/pimera/README.md

 ## Supported Hardware

-I'm developing and testing with:
+I actively use Pimera with the following:

-* Raspberry Pi Zero 2W and a 3B+
+* Raspberry Pi Zero 2W, 3B, 4
 * Pi Camera module v2
-* 32bit PiOS
+* 32bit Legacy PiOS (this is the only OS that contains the hardware accelerated MMAL stack)
-* GCC, because Clang doesn't ARM Neon SIMD intrinsics
+* GCC, because Clang doesn't support ARM Neon SIMD intrinsics

-The Pi Zero (first generation) is simply unstable, even at a low framerate of 10fps.
+Note: I had been testing with the Pi Zero (first generation) for years, but it's simply too unstable, even at a low framerate of 10fps.
 It becomes unresponsive after a couple, so I've given up on it.
+It's possible that the single-core is to blame, or the lower overall IO thorughput.

 # Installation